Weak relative Dixmier property and Popa's intertwining technique for type III subfactors: Introduction

 \section{Introduction}

 Averaging techniques, particularly those involving unitary conjugation, play a fundamental role in the study of von Neumann algebras.
 A prominent example of this is the \emph{Dixmier property} \cite{Di49}, which asserts that any element in a von Neumann algebra lies in the norm closure of the convex hull of its unitary orbit.
-In the context of von Neumann algebras, a more natural formulation of this idea is given by the \emph{weak relative Dixmier property} for inclusions $A\subset M$: for every element $x \in M$, the $\sigma$-weak closed convex hull of $\{uxu^* \mid u \in \mathcal{U}(A)\}$ intersects the relative commutant $A' \cap M$.
+In the context of von Neumann algebras, a more natural formulation of this idea is given by the \emph{weak relative Dixmier property} for inclusions $A\subset M$ \cite{Po99}: for every element $x \in M$, the $\sigma$-weak closed convex hull of $\{uxu^* \mid u \in \mathcal{U}(A)\}$ intersects the relative commutant $A' \cap M$.
 Conceptually, this means that elements of $M$ can be made approximately central relative to $A$ by unitary conjugation.
-This property plays a central role in the structural theory of von Neumann algebras.
+For further background and details on this notion and its history, see \cite[Section~0]{Po20}.

 Despite its simple definition, unlike in Dixmier's original setting, the weak relative Dixmier property does not hold in general.
 While it trivially holds when $A=M$ by Dixmier's theorem, there are many situations in which it fails.
 For example, an inclusion $M\subset \B(H)$ satisfies the property if and only if $M$ is approximately finite-dimensional~\cite{Sc63,Co75}.
 In the type $\rm III_1$ setting, the property is intimately related to Connes' bicentralizer problem.
 Haagerup showed~\cite{Ha85} that the inclusion of the continuous core into a type~$\rm III_1$ factor (via the Takesaki duality) has the weak relative Dixmier property if and only if the factor has trivial bicentralizer.
 This result completed the proof of the celebrated classification theorem of amenable factors.
 These examples show that whether the weak relative Dixmier property holds depends strongly on the structure of the inclusion.